 - react quickly to unexpected changes based on user feedback

-In our previous post, we described the idea of MVP for startups in detail.
+In our previous post, we discussed in detail the idea of MVP for startups.

 Now let us focus on MVP price.